Toebzy/Recommendation-System/README.md

 Precision is a measure of the accuracy of the recommended items.
 It focuses on the proportion of correctly recommended items among all the recommended items.
 This test would have shown a more precise measure of our recommendation system, as it not only tests if we got one recommendation right, but it tests how many of our recommendation are positive (the user liked/clicked it) in all of the recommended movies. the value is between 0 - 1 and the closer we are to 1 the better.
 It calculates it by taking true positives over true positives - false positives (recommendation the user did not interact with).

 ## Results
-Our user recommendation function, works by recommending highly rated titles of the same genre.
+Our content-based recommendation function, works by recommending highly rated titles of the same genre.
 After conducting some user reviews we concluded that our users are satisfied with the recommendations albeit sometimes they feel like the movies are a bit old.
-The other recommendation system is more advanced, and works on more than just similar genres.
-Therefore we can also value the response with an accuracy.
-The low MSE we get is caused by us being forced to use smaller data sizes than we would have liked to.
+Our collaborative filtering systems works on more than just similar genres, it makes a user similarity matrix and then calculates weighted average ratings from similar users.
+We decided to use SVD to decompose the user-item matrix used to create the similarity matrix, since SVD handles sparse matrices well and is less sensitive to sparse data, giving us a collaborative filtering system that is more scalable and suffers less from the "cold start" problem.

 If this project was scaled up in size, we feel there would be a chance that it could help users get a good movie recommendation without being overwhelmed by the infinite choices the vast internet supplies them with.
 We also feel like we have created a basic version of a system a streaming company would be able to use to recommend movies to other users based on their user base, thus helping them keep their customers with them, while at the same time being satisfied with the service.